 The Senior Officer responsible for administering housing benefits and collecting Council Tax/NNDR shall regularly review the level of debts due and ensure in conjunction with the S.151 Officer the adequate provisions required for bad and doubtful debts.
 Authorisation of write off for individual debts is as follows at this stage.

-- Individual debts up to £1,000
+Individual debts up to £1,000 - Head of Revenues and Benefits.

-- Revenue and Benefits Service Manager.

-- Individual debts up to £20,000

 Individual debts up to £20,000

 - S.151 Officer.

-- Individual debts over £20,000 - Executive Committee
+Individual debts over £20,000 - Executive Committee